Provence-class ironclad: Armament and protection

 The main battery of the Provence-class ships was intended to be thirty 164.7 mm Modèle 1858–60 rifled muzzle-loading (RML) guns, but this was changed to eleven 194 mm Modèle 1864 smoothbore muzzle-loading guns in 1865.
 It is uncertain if any received their intended armament, although naval historian N. J. M. Campbell states that Flandre, Provence and Héroïne, three of the first ships completed, were armed with a mix of ten 164.7 mm smoothbores, twenty-two 164.7 mm RMLs and a pair of 220 mm RML howitzers.
 Ten of the 194 mm Modèle 1864 guns were mounted on the broadside and one was on a pivot mount below the forecastle deck as a chase gun.
 Three years later, their armament was changed to eight 240 mm RMLs and four 194 mm smoothbores.

+By 1873, the armament of the class consisted of eight Canon de 24 C modèle 1864 (9.4 in) rifled breech loaders on the battery deck, and four Canon de 19 C modèle 1864 (7.6 in) rifled breech loaders higher up.

+The armor of the class consisted of iron backed by wood.
+Behind the armor belt, the wooden support was 760 mm thick.
 From the upper deck down to below the waterline, the sides of the ships were completely armored with 150 mm of wrought iron.
 The sides of the battery itself were protected with 110 mm of armor.
 The conning tower's sides consisted of 102 mm armor plates.